 How do I reduce fabric waste with AccuQuilt?

-Wasting fabric is bad on the budget and the environment, and while I do think using my AccuQuilt tends to use a tiny bit more fabric than traditional methods, I have found myself a really good system for feeding fabric through my machine without much excess at all!
+Wasting fabric is bad on the budget and the environment.
+I do think using my AccuQuilt tends to use a tiny bit more fabric than traditional methods.
+But, I have found myself a really good system for feeding fabric through my machine without much excess at all!

 Now’s Your Chance: Get Started with AccuQuilt